haiwen/seafile/README.markdown

 Introduction
 ============

-Seafile is a next-generation open source cloud storage system, with advanced support for file syncing, privacy protection and teamwork.
+Seafile is a next-generation open source cloud storage system with advanced support for file syncing, privacy protection and teamwork.

 Collections of files are called libraries, and each library can be synced separately.
 A library can be encrypted with a user chosen password.
-This password is not stored on the server, so even the server admin can't view a file's contents.
+This password is not stored on the server, so even the server admin cannot view a file's contents.

 Seafile allows users to create groups with file syncing, wiki, and discussion to enable easy collaboration around documents within a team.